-Below is a summary of nine tips from Matam on how to improve your voice when you speak in public, regardless of the type of speech or presentation.
+Below is a summary of nine tips from Pages Matam on how to improve your voice when you speak in public, regardless of the type of speech or presentation.
 I stress the importance of these points in my trainings, so it was great to see them all captured and synthesized in one place.
-The complete post can be found here.

 It is important to exaggerate the shape of your mouth.
 It might feel funny but it forces you to slow down and helps your audience understand you.